 People outside of the Laughlin Jail may not place phone calls to inmates.

 Visiting a person in custody at the Tucker Holding Facility in Laughlin, Nevada

 Laughlin Jail inmates can receive visitors on Monday through Friday from 8:00 a.m. to 4:00 p.m.
 Visits are conducted through glass and a phone.
 Inmates are allowed one thirty-minute visit daily.

 Releasing property from persons in custody at the Tucker Holding Facility in Laughlin, Nevada

 Friends and family may retrieve inmate property by going to the Laughlin Jail at 101 Civil Way.
 Business hours are Mondays through Fridays between 8:00 a.m. and 4:00 p.m.
 The inmate must sign a release-of-property form, and the property recipient must produce an I.D.

 Arrested in Laughlin?
 Help is available

 If you or someone you know has been booked at the Laughlin Jail, phone our Laughlin Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) to schedule a free consultation.
-We'll do everything possible to negotiate and litigate a favorable outcome for your case.
+We will do everything possible to negotiate and litigate a favorable outcome for your case.